Who We Are

 Dr. Shiri Pasternak

-Shiri an Assistant Professor in Criminology at Ryerson University in Toronto.
+Shiri is an Assistant Professor in Criminology at Ryerson University in Toronto.
 She is the author of the award-winning book Grounded Authority: the Algonquins of Barriere Lake Against the State, published by the University of Minnesota Press in 2017.
 Her current research involves studying the risk of Indigenous rights in the natural resource extraction economy.
 She is a Principal Investigator with scholars at York University and Carleton University, as well as community partners MiningWatch and the Indigenous Network in Economies and Trade, in a SSHRC Partnership Development Grant called, “Reconciling Sovereignties: New Techniques for ‘Authorizing’ Extraction on Indigenous Territories.”

 Dr. Damien Lee